 A nonrefundable $45 application fee must be submitted.

-Transcripts:Office of Undergraduate Admissions
+Transcripts:Office of Undergraduate and International Admissions

 The applicant is responsible for requesting that official transcripts1 be sent from each college.
 Please download, print, and complete a Transcript Request Form (PDF) and mail it along with your official transcripts to: